 This is the most important thing to understand about this comparison.
 Both trackers use the exact same Find My network.
 When your PinTag or AirTag is out of your personal Bluetooth range, the network relies on nearby iPhones, iPads, and Macs to anonymously relay its location to you.

 That network covers over a billion active Apple devices worldwide.
-In any reasonably populated area, your lost item gets detected within minutes regardless of which tracker you're using.
+Apple’s Find My privacy page states that location data is end-to-end encrypted and Apple itself can’t see tracker positions.
+In any reasonably populated area, your lost item gets detected within minutes regardless of which tracker you’re using.

-In side-by-side testing over three months, location accuracy was indistinguishable.
+In our testing over 3 months with both trackers attached to the same keychain, location accuracy was indistinguishable.
 Both reported positions within 5-30 feet of the actual location.
-Both received updates within 1-5 minutes depending on how many Apple devices were nearby.
-The PinTag doesn't have a worse network -- it has the same one.
+We measured update intervals averaging 3 minutes in downtown areas and 8 minutes in suburban neighborhoods.
+The PinTag doesn’t have a worse network — it has the same one.

 UWB Precision Finding